 Important Information for Same-Sex Couples

-We also are considering same-sex marriages when processing some claims for Supplemental Security Income (SSI).
-Marriage may affect your SSI eligibility or payment amount.
-Please call 1-800-772-1213 (TTY 1-800-325-0778) or contact your local Social Security office to tell us if you are married, separated, or divorced.
+We also are considering same-sex marriages or relationships when processing some claims for Supplemental Security Income (SSI).
+Your same-sex marriage or relationship may affect your SSI eligibility or payment amount.

 We continue to work closely with the Department of Justice.
 In the coming weeks and months, we will develop and implement additional policy and processing instructions.
 As we have additional information, we will update our website.
 If you have questions, please refer to our frequently asked questions.

 We are working closely with the Centers for Medicare & Medicaid Services (CMS) to develop and implement additional policy and processing instructions for Medicare entitlement and enrollment.
 If you have questions about how your same-sex relationship may affect Medicare, please refer to CMS at http://cms.hhs.gov/ or call CMS at 1-800-Medicare.

 If you have questions about how a same-sex marriage or non-marital legal relationship may affect your claim or to tell us if you are married, separated or divorced, please call 1-800-772-1213 (TTY 1-800-325-0778) or contact your local Social Security office.

 Advocates, members of the media, and others with general questions about same-sex marriage or non-marital legal relationship, and Social Security Administration programs, may contact their local Regional Communications Director.